jwlodek/pyautogit/docs/DocstringGenerated/SettingsScreen.md

 def fetch_about_file(self, file)
 ```

-Function that grabs readme file and displays it
+Function that grabs file from github and displays it in info panel